What is an SVG File? - Pros, Cons, XML Code

 Small file size.
 Compared to bitmaps SVG files have a considerably smaller size; it allows faster loading the web-page with SVG.

 Programmability.
 SVG images can be created, constructed and edited with any convenient text editor.

 File compression.
 The SVG files are text XML, so they compress well without data loss.
 SVGZ is the compressed SVG file.
 It is typically 50 to 80 percent smaller in size than SVG.

 Accessibility.
-Being text-based file in the web-page SVG image becomes accessible for screen readers and search engines, that can read its code.
-The SVG images can be searched, indexed, and scripted.
+Being a text-based file in the web page, SVG image becomes accessible for screen readers and search engines that can read its code.
+This is very useful for people who need help reading web pages.
+Also, the SVG images can be searched and indexed by search engines.

 Performance.
 SVG can be embedded into an HTML document; this results in better load performance for the website.

 Styling.
 For any element of the SVG image, CSS properties can be set.

 SVG is a free open standard.
 SVG 2.0 is a W3C Recommendation and is the most recent version of the full specification.